hmcts/cnp-module-automation-runbook-start-stop-vm/README.md

 This module is to setup a Azure Automation Runbook to start or stop VMs within an existing AUtomation Account.

-Runbooks will be schuled to begin the day after the pipeline is run.
+Runbooks will be scheduled to begin the day after the pipeline is run.

 ## Example